Laura Smith (British politician): Political career

 In September 2018 Smith called for a general strike to "topple" Theresa May's Conservative government.
 Deputy Labour Leader, Tom Watson, quickly distanced the Labour Party from Smith saying her comments were "not particularly helpful".
 Shadow business secretary Rebecca Long-Bailey added: "Just to make it perfectly clear a general strike is not Labour Party policy."

 Smith lost her seat in the 2019 general election, to Kieran Mullan of the Conservative Party.
 The Labour vote was down 9.7% to 37.4% and the Conservative vote up 6.1% to 53.1% giving Kieran Mullan a majority of 8,508.
 In January 2020 Smith appeared on BBC Radio 5 Live to speak about her life since losing the election, and to dispel what she described as "the misconception... that people who are members of parliament – even local councillors – are kind of sitting on a bank of reserves or will automatically have connections who will come and want to hire you".
 The interview came after Smith was photographed at her local job centre.

 On 27 February 2020, Smith was elected to Cheshire East Council for the Crewe South ward.

+On 15 March 2024, Smith announced that she was leaving the Labour Party after she was suspended from the Cheshire East Labour Group for voting against what she described as an "austerity budget".
+She will serve out her term on the Cheshire East Council as an independent socialist councillor.